gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 reached.
 Suck packets are built with the SCTP Common header and only one ENCRYPT chunk.

+### Encrypted Data Chunk transmission

+When the Association state machine (see {{sctp-encryption-state-diagram}}) has reached the CRYPT PENDING state, it MAY handle KEY handshake inband depending on how the specification for the chosen Encryption Engine as been defined.
+In such case, the Encryption Chunk Handler will receive plain Control Chunks from the SCTP Chunk Handler and ENCRYPT chunks from the Encryption Engine.
+During CRYPT PENDING state, plain Control chunks and ENCRYPT chunks MAY be bundled within the same SCTP packet.

+When the Association state machine (see {{sctp-encryption-state-diagram}}) has reached the ENCRYPTED state, the Encryption Chunk Handler will receive Control Chunks and Data chunks from the SCTP Chunk Handler as a complete SCTP Payload with maximum size limited by PMTU reduced by the dimension of the SCTP Common Header and the ENCRYPT chunk header.

+That plain payload will be sent to the Encryption Engine in use for that specific Association, the Encryption Engine will return an encrypted payload with maximum size PMTU reduced by the dimension of the SCTP Common Header and the ENCRYPT chunk header.

+Depending on the specification for the chosen Encryption Engine, when forming the ENCRYPT chunk header the Encryption Chunk Handler may set the Flags (see {{sctp-encryption-chunk-newchunk-crypt-struct}}).

+### Encrypted Data Chunk reception

+When the Association state machine (see {{sctp-encryption-state-diagram}}) has reached the CRYPT PENDING state, it MAY handle KEY handshake inband depending on how the specification for the chosen Encryption Engine as been defined.
+In such case, the Encryption Chunk Handler will receive plain Control Chunks and ENCRYPT chunks from the SCTP Header Handler.
+ENCRYPT chunks will be forwarded to the Encryption Engine whilst plain Control chunks will be forwarded to SCTP Chunk Handler.
+During CRYPT PENDING state, plain Control chunks and ENCRYPT chunks MAY be bundled within the same SCTP packet.

+When the Association state machine (see {{sctp-encryption-state-diagram}}) has reached the ENCRYPTED state, the Encryption Chunk Handler will receive ENCRYPT Chunks from the SCTP Header Handler.
+Payload from ENCRYPT Chunks will be forwarder to the Encryption Engine in use for that specific Association for decryption, the Encryption Engine will return a plain SCTP Payload.
+The Plain SCTP Payload will be forwarded to SCTP Chunk Handler that will split it in separated chunks and will handle them according to {{RFC9260}}.

+Depending on the specification for the chosen Encryption Engine, when receiving the ENCRYPT chunk header the Encryption Chunk Handler may handle the Flags (see {{sctp-encryption-chunk-newchunk-crypt-struct}}) according to that specification.

+### SCTP Header Handler

+The SCTP Header Handler is responsible for correctness of the SCTP Header, it receives th SCTP Packet from the lower transport layer, discriminates among Associations and forwards the Payload and relevant data to the SCTP Encrypt Handler for handling.

+in the opposite direction it creates the SCTP Header and fills it with the relevant information for the specific Association and delivers it towards the lower transport layer.

 # IANA Considerations {#IANA-Consideration}

+   This document defines four registries that IANA maintains:

+   *  through definition of additional chunk types,

+   *  through definition of additional chunk flags,

+   *  through definition of additional parameter types,

+   *  through definition of additional cause codes within ERROR chunks,

+   IANA needs toe performe the following updates for the above five
+   registries:

+   *  In the "Chunk Types" registry, IANA has to add  with a reference to this document.

 Gallia est omnis divisa in partes tres, quarum unam incolunt Belgae, aliam Aquitani, tertiam qui ipsorum lingua Celtae, nostra Galli, appellantur.

 ## Downgrade Attacks {#Downgrade-Attacks}

 Gallia est omnis divisa in partes tres, quarum unam incolunt Belgae, aliam Aquitani, tertiam qui ipsorum lingua Celtae, nostra Galli, appellantur.

+# To be added

+Magnus Westerlund
+I haven't read the latest changes from you.
+Have you described in the Encryption chunk the basic selector part and make it clear that different SCTP association can have different engines.

+I also assume that you have text on the other information related to the SCTP packet that needs to be taken from the bottom part and moved to the SCTP Chunk handler in regards to the packet, i.e. things like source and destination IP and the total packet size.